Entitlements

 15 hours of funded childcare for 3 and 4 year olds – universal entitlement for ALL children

-All children that live in the UK are entitled to 15 hours of funded childcare from the term following their 3rd birthday.
+All children that live in the UK are entitled to 15 hours of funded childcare from the term following their third birthday.

 For more information, please visit Help paying for childcare.